alekseybeletskii/ADC.Data.Viewer.Java/Readme.txt

 2. L-Card e20-10, http://www.lcard.ru/products/external/e20-10
 3. SATURN SDI-AD12-128H, http://www.saturn-data.com

-ADC files examples are included in the "sampledata" subfolder.
+ADC files examples are included in the "resources/sampledata/" subfolder.
-Check "jpg" subfolder with screenshots.
+Check "resources/jpg/" subfolder with screenshots.
-Executabel Jar file is located in "out/artifacts/ADCDataViewer/" subfolder.
+Executabel Jar file is located in "resources/jar/" subfolder.

 An information about every signal will be extracted from an appropriate binary *.par file  in correspondence with a chosen binary *.dat file